Monitor Texas's open agencies—before encryption spreads

 Encryption Without Notice (2023)

-The decision came in the aftermath of the Uvalde school shooting, where police radio communications revealed the delayed law enforcement response.
-Rather than addressing accountability, Brazos County chose to eliminate public access entirely.
+In 2023, Brazos County—home to Texas A&M University—encrypted all police communications without public notice or community input.
+The decision came in the shadow of the Uvalde shooting, where radio recordings had exposed the delayed law enforcement response.
+Rather than addressing accountability, Brazos County removed the public's ability to monitor future responses.

-Protecting Scanner Access in Texas
+Protecting scanner access in Texas

-Cite Uvalde
+Reference Uvalde

 Take Action for Transparency